mhirano/BagFromImages/README.md

 The bag will publish the images to topic `/camera/image_raw`.

-Tested in ROS Fuerte.

 ## Installation on Ubuntu 16.04 kinetic
 An excerpt from a nice intruction by Cartucho with a bit additional commands https://github.com/raulmur/BagFromImages/issues/1#issuecomment-525041608

-I tested the following commands on Ubuntu 16.04.6 LTS Xenial Xerus
+I tested following commands on Ubuntu 16.04.6 LTS Xenial Xerus with

 Similarly I did the following: